JaderoChan/keyboard_tool/README.md

 - `KBDT_BUILD_EXAMPLE`
   Whether to build example programs.

-## Dependencies

-When using the MSVC compiler, it depends on the [pthread for Windows](https://github.com/midnite8177/pthread) library.

 ## Notes

 - Generally, administrator privileges are required for proper execution.
 - Do not call the `end` function within the thread where the `event_handler` is running.
+- For the MSVC compiler, `pthread for windows` needs to be configured, see also [pthreads-win32](https://sourceware.org/pthreads-win32/).